Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Our John Deer (DON'T BUY ONE) does this also, we have to let it warm up some even if it is warm out, then it will stay running and the blades will operate ok. good luck! sometimes i have to try to start blades several times before it stops killing the engine and will go.

 My Snapper Comet 26 was running rough so I tore down the carb and cleaned everything.
 I rebuilt it and it seems to run better, but I am still having an issue.
 She starts on choke or fast, but God forbid I lower the speed to medium or slow and she dies, slowly but surely.
-I've tweaked the gas valve, but then set back to original what do I do?

 The engine starts and runs fine until I release the clutch and then the engine dies.